 Nadia is in the wrong place at the wrong time when a sexually depraved serial killer is on the prowl.

 Justin is murdered while trying to help a friend who owed money to a rather nasty criminal.

 Lexi is killed in a high rise apartment fire.

 Choujin Sentai Jetman: Gai Yuuki/Black Condor survived the whole ordeal against the Vyram and made it out of the final battle.
 Then 3 years later, he's stabbed by a mugger, managed to attend his friend's wedding enough to give them his blessings, then dies.
 No one, not even his friends, seemed to notice.
 Many Sentai fans argued how his death's handled, some say it's a refreshing change of how Toku heroes can die out of normal circumstances; some say it's badly handled for the sake of tributing Joe the Condor (who also dies in his series).

-Chuck: Emmett the Buy More assistant manager in the Season 3 opener being shot in the head at point blank range despite being no threat at all to the enemy agent.
-An Asshole Victim for sure, and there are many who would quickly say that he deserved what he got, but others think it was a bit shocking given that, by and large, the Buy More crew was a separate world from the the Spy world and any danger to them was usually done for slapstick.
+Chuck had Emmett the Buy More assistant manager being shot in the head at point-blank range in the Season 3 opener, despite being no threat at all to the enemy agent.
+An Asshole Victim for sure, and there are many who would quickly say that he deserved what he got, but others think it was a bit shocking given that, by and large, the Buy More crew was a separate world from the Spy world and any danger to them was usually done for slapstick.
 The flippant way Casey covered it up while pressing the Reset Button was a bit callous, even for him.

 But then by season 3, the show does it for real with Starburns.
 Surprisingly subverted in the season finale, the character turned out to be studying Faking Death 101.

 "Intro To Intergluteal Numismatics" ends with it finally being played straight with Pierce.